PriyalChotwani/DataMining-on-Covid19/README.md

 The data is pre-cleaned and does not require much manipulation but to predict the number of cases we need to segregate the last updated attribute into date and time attributes – which will be performed in Python.
 The total instances in this data are 222,805, with 15 attributes with cases from over +177 unique countries and +252 regions around the world.
 As per the analysis till 15th March 2020, there were 167,449 confirmed cases, 6440 deaths and 76,034 recovered cases.

 # Experimental Setup
+### Preprocessing
+1. Split last updated attribute into date and time to identify confirmed, recovered and death cases per day for a particular region using Python.
+2. Create 3 tables for confirmed, recovered and death cases respectively for analysis using Microsoft Pivot Table.
+3. Import all the 3 CSV files to Jupyter Notebook

+### Analysis
+1. Calculate the total number of confirmed cases, death cases and recovered cases.
+2. Display all the unique countries and number of confirmed COVID cases associated to each country

+As shown in the bar graph, x axis represents number of cases and y axis represents countries with the most confirmed cases.
+China is on the top with more than 80,000 confirmed cases and is highlighted red.
+Italy, Iran and other countries have moderate cases in the range of 15,000-25,000 and are highlighted in orange.
+Rest are the countries with less than 10,000 cases and are highlighted in yellow.
+This is for the period 22 January 2020 to 15 May 2020.

+3. Analysis of the number of confirmed cases from 22nd January 2020 for the next 50 days from the confirmed cases table.

+As shown in the Trend Plot, X-axis represents days and Y-axis represents number of cases where the cases are increasing linearly then suddenly rising after the 20-day mark.
+After stagnating for another 10 days, the cases start to rise exponentially till the 53rd day mark.

+4. Analysis of the number of deaths caused by COVID since 22nd January 2022.

+As per the trend plotted using matplotlib library, the trend follows the trend of confirmed cases where after increasing linearly and stagnating, the deaths seem to increase exponentially.

+5. Analysis of the number of cases with respect to recovered and death cases since 22nd January 2020.

+Even though there is a separate graph for the number of deaths, the aim of this graph is to include the total deaths and recovered cases to show the extent of recoveries in comparison to deaths.
+This gives us hope that the war with COVID is conquerable if enough precautionary measures are considered.
+The recoveries were slow initially, but linearly increased over time.

+### Prediction

+1. Linear Regression

+Linear Regression is a linear model – i.e., that assumes a linear relationship between the input and the output variable.
+In this case, the input variable is date, and the output variable is number of cases, therefore, with this relation, the number of cases can be predicted using days.
+Using simple linear regression between input and output, which is date and number of cases, a predictive model can be built.
+First step is to import Linear Regression from SKLEARN linear model library, then next step is to fit X train and Y train confirmed cases to this model.
+Predict function is used where days is an input variable to predict the number of cases.
+The following graph is plotted for the next 10 days using matplotlib: